 - Shrimp Cocktail, leftover pasta noodles, tomatoes, bell peppers, pepperoni, mozzarella (or provolone), olives and an Italian salad dressing.

 - Shrimp Cocktail, baby spinach, leftover bacon or bacon crumbles, berries (raspberries, blueberries, strawberries, etc…), almonds and a bright poppy seed dressing.

 Some days, I am just dragging to get something to the table.
 So, in our house, we occasionally have a ‘DIY’ dinner.
 These can be fun, as well as lighter on your schedule stress/meal prepping woes.
 And….when you incorporate lobster into the mix…can turn something ordinarily into extraordinary.

 So, what do I mean by DIY dinner?
 Well, these are coordinated ingredients, laid out ‘a la bar’ style, where your hungry humans fill their plates and assemble the meal at the table.
 Versus me/you doing all the work, behind the scenes, in the kitchen.
-DIY dinners are also a great way to use up leftovers, clean up the fridge a little, and get creative with your meals.
+DIY seafood dinners are also a great and easy way to use up leftovers, clean up the fridge a little, and get creative with your meals.

 Here are some of my most recent DIY lobster dinners.